rdlauer/articles/nativescript/securing-app/whitepaper.md

 	app/**/google-services.json
 	app/**/GoogleService-Info.plist

-Not only does this exclude private keys, but also prevents the NativeScript `platforms` and `node_modules` directories from being shared (which are totally unnecessary if you're cloning the app - not to mention full of thousands of files!).
+Not only does this exclude private keys saved in a `keys.ts` named file, but also prevents the NativeScript `platforms` and `node_modules` directories from being shared (which are totally unnecessary if you're cloning the app - not to mention full of thousands of files!).

 ### Source Code: Secured